 If you suffer from a fear of spiders, you may not realise that you are in very good company!
 Several famous names have openly admitted to their spider phobia.
 Take the following celebrities, for example:

 Justin Timberlake- who famously admitted to his fear of spiders- confessing that he once needed to ask someone to remove a spider from a hotel room he was staying in, as he was too frightened to do it himself!

 The actress Jennifer Lawrence- who may have a tough exterior, but is also famously terrified of spiders, admitting to having broken down in tears when a spider appeared on the set of ‘The Hunger Games’.

 Freddie Mercury, the famous frontman of the legendary band Queen, who was described by his partner Jim Hutton to have had an intense fear of spiders, and would often run away from spiders around his home.

-If you are looking for a treatment that can help you manage and deal with your arachnophobia, why not get in touch with me for a consultation.
-Get in touch to find out how hypnotherapy might be able to help you!
+If you are looking for a treatment that can help you manage and deal with your arachnophobia, why not get in touch with me for a free 30-minute consultation.
+Get in touch to find out how our London hypnotherapy clinic might be able to help you!